antoniogioiacom/antoniogioia.com/src/pages/poor-mans-data-analysis-with-openai/index.md

 ---

-Are you interested in applying this method to your data, or would you like to explore different solutions together?
+Are you interested in applying this method to your data or would you like to explore different solutions together?
 Feel free to contact me via email: [info@antoniogioia.com](mailto:info@antoniogioia.com)

 ---